 This test is done with a sample of cells from your cervix.
-To collect the sample, your healthcare provider will put a speculum into your vagina so that he or she can reach the cervix.
-Your provider will use 1 or more tools shaped like a spatula, brush, are used to collect samples of cells in the cervix.
+To collect the sample, your healthcare provider will put a speculum into your vagina to reach the cervix.
+Your provider will use 1 or more tools shaped like a spatula, brush, or both.
+These are used to collect samples of cells in the cervix.